Scandinavian Mountains: Quaternary geology

 Much of the mountain range is mantled by deposits of glacial origin including till blankets, moraines, drumlins and glaciofluvial material in the form of outwash plains and eskers.
 Bare rock surfaces are more common in the western side of the mountain range.
 Although the ages of these deposits and landforms vary, most of them were formed in connection to the Weichselian glaciation and the subsequent deglaciation.

 The Cenozoic glaciations that affected Fennoscandia most likely began in the Scandinavian Mountains.
 It is estimated that during 50% of the last 2.75 million years the Scandinavian Mountains hosted mountain-centered ice caps and ice fields.
 The ice fields from which the Fennoscandian Ice Sheet grew out multiple times most likely resembled today's ice fields in Andean Patagonia.
 During the last glacial maximum (ca. 20 ka BP) all the Scandinavian Mountains were covered by the Fennoscandian Ice Sheet, which extended well beyond the mountains into Denmark, Germany, Poland and the former USSR.
 As the ice margin started to recede 22–17 ka BP the ice sheet became increasingly concentrated in the Scandinavian Mountains.
 Recession of the ice margin led the ice sheet to be concentrated in two parts of the Scandinavian Mountains, one part in South Norway and another in northern Sweden and Norway.
 These two centres were for a time linked, so that the linkage constituted a major drainage barrier that formed various large ephemeral ice-dammed lakes.
 About 10 ka BP, the linkage had disappeared and so did the southern centre of the ice sheet a thousand years later.
 The northern centre remained a few hundred years more, and by 9,7 ka BP the eastern Sarek Mountains hosted the last remnant of the Fennoscandian Ice Sheet.
 As the ice sheet retreated to the Scandinavian Mountains it was dissimilar to the early mountain glaciation that gave origin to the ice sheet as the ice divide lagged behind as the ice mass concentrated in the west.

 Highest mountains

 Norway

-Of the 10 highest mountain peaks in Scandinavia (prominence greater than 30 m), six are situated in Oppland, Norway.
-The other four are situated in Sogn og Fjordane, Norway.
+Of the 10 highest mountain peaks in Scandinavia (prominence greater than 30 m), six are situated in Innlandet county, Norway.
+The other four are situated in Vestland county, Norway.